photoprism/photoprism-docs/docs/getting-started/docker.md

 === "Linux"

-    Open a terminal and run this command after replacing `~/Pictures` with the folder containing your pictures:
+    Open a terminal and run this command to start the app after replacing `~/Pictures` with the folder containing your pictures:

     ```